+How do you use documentation throughout your workflow?
+Share your experience with us by taking this survey.|

-The VR overview page details how to get started creating a VR application, lists the packages you need to download, and offers related links to additional documentation.
-To start, Unity recommends downloading the XR Management and XR Interaction Toolkit (Preview) packages to create your application for Unity’s supported VR devices.
+	The VR overview page details how to get started creating a VR application,

-Most of Unity’s XR functionality is available in packagesPackages are collections of Assets to be shared and re-used in Unity.
-There are two types of packages supported in Unity: Asset packages and packages available through the Unity Package Manager (UPM) can display, add, and remove packages from your Project.
-These packages are native to the Unity Package Manager are a fundamental method of delivering Unity functionality.
-However, the Unity Package Manager can also display Asset packages that you downloaded from the Asset Store.
+	lists the packages you need to download, and offers related links to

+	additional documentation.
+To start, Unity recommends downloading the XR

+	Management and XR Interaction Toolkit (Preview) packages to create your

+	application for Unity’s supported VR devices.

+	Most of Unity’s XR functionality is available in packagesPackages are

+	collections of Assets to be shared and re-used in Unity.
+The Unity Package

+	Manager (UPM) can display, add, and remove packages from your Project.
+These

+	packages are native to the Unity Package Manager and provide a fundamental

+	method of delivering Unity functionality.
+However, the Unity Package Manager

+	can also display Asset packages that you downloaded from the Asset Store.

 	More info

-See in Glossary, which you install through the Package Manager (from Unity’s main menu, go to Window > Package Manager).
-The Package Manager window displays detailed information about each package.
+	See in Glossary, which you install through the Package Manager (from Unity’s

+	main menu, go to Window > Package Manager).
+The Package Manager window

+	displays detailed information about each package.